Welcome to today's edition of the Rush 24-7 podcast.

 All right, so Obama doesn't even know about that.

-Now let's go to the inflating tires for optimum pressure to save oil.
+Now, let's go to the inflating tires for optimum pressure to save oil.

 Not as big as they're saying.

-How does how does that work?
+How does that work?

 Yes, it is.

-It is just what we call rolling resistance.
+It's just what we call rolling resistance.

 Rolling resistance, fine.

-Now, does do we take time after factoring rolling resistance based on the proper inflation of tires, do we then factor whether or not we have headwinds or crosswinds, which will add air friction to the road friction, which might negate any savings made from properly inflated tires?
+Now, do we take time after factoring rolling resistance based on the proper inflation of tires, do we then factor whether or not we have headwinds or crosswinds, which will add air friction to the road friction, which might negate any savings made from properly inflated tires?

-Um we could say that.
+We could say that.

-It's it's really uh a non factor.
+It's really a non-factor.

-Because of course the air in the tires is very cool first time you start it in the morning.
+Because, of course, the air in the tires is very cool first time you start it in the morning.

-Doesn't take long to expand the air in those tires and therefore expand the tire pressure.
+It doesn't take long to expand the air in those tires and therefore expand the tire pressure.

-The optimum time is to take it at the before you even drive down the road because with with every mile that you travel, uh the temperature of the uh air inside the tire increases pressure by about uh I'll take that back.
+The optimum time is to take it before you even drive down the road, because with every mile that you travel, the temperature of the air inside the tire increases pressure by about, I'll take that back, 10 degrees in air temperature change replaces pressure by one pound.

 Yes.

-If they're low, do they then not have to drive someplace on improperly inflated tires to get the correct amount of air put in there?
+Now, if the tire pressures are low or high, well, let's say low, if they're low, do they then not have to drive someplace on improperly inflated tires to get the correct amount of air put in there?

 We're trying to reduce our carbon footprints here.

-Okay, now properly inflated tires from the get-go, how many miles driven at what speed will cause those tires to lose their proper inflation?
+Now, properly inflated tires from the get-go, how many miles driven at what speed will cause those tires to lose their proper inflation?

 And therefore, how often should you stop to check on the properly inflated?